lay2dev/docs.lay2.dev/docs/guide/connect-to-ethwallet.md

 ---
-title: Connect to wallets
+title: Connect to Ethereum wallet
 ---

-# Connect to Ethereum wallets
+# Connect to Ethereum wallet

 **PW Core** makes it very easy to receive and transfer CKB or UDT (User Defined Token) in CKB dApps.